2022 Street Stock Rules

 20F- 10.7 WHEELS- Magnetic steel racing wheels are mandatory.
 Maximum width is 7” wide.
 Wheels must measure 3 ½ inches (+ or – 1/2”) from the mounting flange surface to the outer contact surface of the tire bead.
 All four wheels must measure exactly the same (+ or – 1/8”.)
 The minimum wheel (rim) weight is 20 LBS. (bare rim).
 Wheel studs must be magnetic steel with magnetic steel racing type lug nuts and the stud threads must extend a minimum of ½ inch beyond the outside surface of the lug nut.
 The frame area at the rear of the axle that may come in contact with the right rear tire may be relieved, if necessary, by denting, bending or notching the frame at this point.

 20F- 10.8 TIRES – Hoosier Tire East of Manchester, CT. is the sole tire supplier for the Street Stocks.
 The approved tire is the Hoosier Compound Rib 700 sizes 27.0/8.0-15 and 27.5/8.0-15.
-Tire purchases prior to the first scheduled race of the season may be made at Hoosier Tire East.
-After the first event of the season all tires used at SMS must be purchased at the track on race day.
+All tires used at SMS must be purchased at the track on race day.
 SMS Officials may confiscate and/or impound tires at any time for inspection.
-The JTR Eagle PPM tire chemical tester will be set at a fixed level and will be strictly enforced throughout the 2021 season.
+The JTR Eagle PPM tire chemical tester will be set at a fixed level and will be strictly enforced throughout the 2022 season.

 New drivers at our last event will get 8 tire credits, 4 for new and 4 for used spares.

 The Tire Inventory card will have no more than 16 tires on it.
 Once you reach 16 tires you will have to remove tires from your inventory that you no longer need.